-Your relative / friend is being invited to take part in a research trial.
+You are being invited to take part in a research trial.
 Before deciding whether to take part, you need to understand why this research is being done and what it involves.
 Please take time to read the following information carefully and talk to others about the trial if you wish.
 Please ask us if anything is not clear or if you would like more information.
-Please take time to decide whether or not you wish your relative / friend to take part.
+Please take time to decide whether or not you wish to take part.

-Section 1 tells you the purpose of this trial and what will happen to your relative/friend if they take part.
+Section 1 tells you the purpose of this trial and what will happen to you if you take part.